 4) Since we have discarded personal agenda, whatever manifests in our life is by the Lord’s pure will.
-He expects it to be attended as His service.
+The Lord expects all activities to be attended as His service.

-5) When we perform all actions as divine service at the same time mentally unclutch when things are taken away, then true devotional service is being performed.
+5) When we perform all actions as divine service and mentally unclutch when things are taken away, then true devotional service is being performed.
 We should accept all happenings in our life as the Lord’s love for us,

-6) When one has the thought of the Lord throughout the day, involving His presence in all activities, with complete forgetfulness of “Me and Mine”, or “My Objectives”, devotional service is performed.
+6) When we think of the Lord throughout the day, involving His presence in all activities, with complete forgetfulness of “Me and Mine”, or “My Objectives”, devotional service is performed.

-7) When one completely immerses in the mood of Bhagavat Seva, all activities shall automatically become pure “spiritual activities”.
+7) When we completely immerse in the mood of Bhagavat Seva, all activities shall automatically become pure “spiritual activities”.
 Towards maturity of the Seva, you must talk about the Lord only to the right people whom He sends.
-You may only be writing and promoting the Lord’s wishes which is totally of spiritual nature.
+You may only write and promote the Lord’s wishes which are totally spiritual in nature.

 8) One shall automatically be fully dependent on the Lord and rely completely on His Power for survival.